ascend4/ascend4/A4SQP.md

 focused ASCEND prototype that can test whether active-set elastic SQP helps models that fail with the current solver set.

+## Current Prototype Status

+As of May 2026, the prototype has moved past the initial registration and QP spike stage:

+- A4SQP is implemented as an ASCEND solver client and can build a reusable ASCEND-native problem view from `slv_system_t`.
+- HiGHS-backed convex QP subproblems are assembled and solved through the A4SQP QP layer.
+- Elastic row variables are included in the QP model so local linearized infeasibility does not immediately abort an iteration.
+- The prototype currently uses exact first derivatives from ASCEND together with a positive-semidefinite step Hessian approximation.
+- The current Hessian model is a damped dense BFGS update on the primal step block, initialized from scaled curvature information.
+- Globalization is an L1 merit-function line search with Armijo-style backtracking.
+- The current iterate path supports repeated `presolve` plus `iterate` calls from the ASCEND CLI and test harness.

+The current prototype has been exercised on small benchmark models under `models/test/a4sqp`, including:

+- `hs3.a4c`, an objective-only Hock-Schittkowski problem with a strongly scaled shallow curvature direction, now solving successfully with the current objective-only BFGS step Hessian;
+- `hs11.a4c`, a constrained Hock-Schittkowski problem with one nonlinear inequality, now solving successfully with the current BFGS step Hessian and linearized-row tolerance handling;
+- `hs21.a4c`, a linearly constrained quadratic Hock-Schittkowski problem, now solving successfully as a compact constrained regression;
+- `rosenbr.a4c`, the classical two-variable Rosenbrock objective-only problem, now present as an ASCEND benchmark model but not yet a passing A4SQP regression.

+Recent implementation lessons from these benchmarks:

+- Objective-only models are valid A4SQP cases and must not be treated as QP assembly failures when the relation count is zero.
+- Convergence for optimization problems must check stationarity, not just feasibility.
+- Merit-function acceptance should be driven by predicted decrease, without imposing an artificial absolute decrease floor on otherwise valid steps.
+- Triangular Hessian storage passed to HiGHS must be reconstructed carefully when computing model-predicted objective values.

+Recent constrained-solver stabilization work:

+- QP row-displacement bounds that are already within A4SQP's scaled feasibility tolerance are snapped to zero before the HiGHS call, which avoids late numerically pointless correction QPs;
+- the merit line search no longer suppresses small but still useful accepted steps before the convergence check has a chance to see the updated iterate.

+Still deferred:

+- exact Hessian support via ASCEND Hessian callbacks with PSD regularization for HiGHS;
+- a reduced-memory Hessian option such as L-BFGS;
+- filter globalization;
+- richer warm-start state beyond the current prototype state.

 ## SQP Subproblem

 At iterate `x_k`, A4SQP forms a QP step `p` from a local model: